Pueblo, CO Demographics

 A map of Pueblo's Population by Race

-Of the 482 places in Colorado, Pueblo is the 9th most populous.
+Pueblo is ranked the 9th most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Pueblo was ranked the 9th most populous place in the 2020 Census.

 Pueblo's White Population